Amsterdam Search This Site:

 On average there will be 50 hours of sunshine — spread out over the entire month.

 Mind you, we’re talking averages here.
-January can be must colder or much milder.
-January 2007 was so mild that birds, plants and trees were confused into acting like it was spring.
+January can be much colder or much milder.
+January 2007 was so mild that if confused birds, plants and trees into acting like it was spring.
 Conversely, January 2010 turned out to be one of the snowiest in a long time.

 As always, go with the flow.
 Plan to see some of Amsterdam’s many museums during inclement weather.